Top ↑

 1. Complete transaction

-Then we found a critical issue — where users start the flow
+Then we found a critical issue

-In my final design, users were expected to select a service in the app first, then match it on the ATM and scan the QR code.
+Users were expected to select a service in the app first, then match it on the ATM and scan the QR code.

 This leads to confusion, repeated steps, and potential mismatches—like choosing withdrawal on the ATM but top-up in the app—causing failed transactions.